 Spacious lots, (most boasting thousands of spaces each) surround the Convention Center to the west, northwest, south and east sides.
 These are all uncovered.
 All total there is room at the convention center for over 7,000 cars.

 Even with that much room for cars, the parking lots can fill up quickly, especially at some of the larger events.

 At the annual Consumer Electronics Show, for example, roughly 160,000 attendees gather for the festivities.
-If that weren’t busy enough, the CES uses some of the parking lot space as tent space, meaning the convention center’s 5,000 spaces are reduced to roughly 3,000 spaces, according to a recent story by Richard N. Velotta in the Las Vegas Review Journal.
+If that weren’t busy enough, the CES uses some of the parking lot space as tent space, meaning the convention center’s 7,000 spaces are reduced significantly, particularly the nearby spaces.

 Las Vegas Convention Center Parking Fees